Tobore Ovuorie: Biography

 Ovuorie demanded $5,000,000 (about N225million) from EbonyLife films for publishing a film titled Oloture without giving her credit.
 She claimed that the film was a depiction of her experience in Inside Nigeria’s Ruthless Human trafficking Mafia.
-The film production company owner Mo Abudu stated that the movie was a work of fiction and was inspired by a variety of true events.
-The statement also added that the movie Oloture was informed and developed after an in-depth consultation with several entities with diverse accounts of human and sex trafficking.
+The film production company owner Mo Abudu stated that the movie was a work of fiction.

 Awards

 She is a recipient of the 2021 Deutsche Welle (DW) Freedom of Speech Award.